Lievi77/Blind-Signatures-in-IBE/README.md

 Then navigate to `target/classes/` and run

-> java Testing
+> java Main

-to run the test program.
+to run the Main program.

-## **TODO**

-- [x] Create High-Level Design diagram
-- [ ] Define Key and Certificate classes
-- [ ] Create UML diagrams for each class
-- [ ] Begin implementation of CA and communication with user class
-- [ ] Edit PKGWrapper source class to allow for proof of identity via digital credentials

 ## High-Level Architecture Diagram